top of page

 Operational Risks

-Operational risks are another type of non-financial risk that can impact a company's bottom line.
+Operational risks are another type of NFR that can impact a company's bottom line.
 These risks can include supply chain disruptions, natural disasters, and employee misconduct.
 While these risks may not always be preventable, effective risk management strategies can help companies minimise the impact and ensure business continuity.

 The impact of non-financial risk management on the cost base